 Before reading ahead, here’s a video of the dos and don’ts of taking a break in a relationship by Relish Relationship Coach.

-What does taking a break in a relationship mean?
+What does it mean when people decide to take a break in a relationship?

 Whatever the reasons might be, it’s better to be open to a partner instead of leaving him or her to be battling relationship anxiety guessing what might be wrong.